nanhung/nanhung.me/content/post/2018-02-04-from-jekyll-to-hugo.md

 date: '2018-02-04'
 ---

 This note is inspired by the talk from **Yihui Xie** in Rstudio conference [1].
 He gave the awesome show about the blogdown package.
 Honestly, I'm not good a good blogger.
 Solving the technical problem is easier than writing a blog.
 But I realize it is very important to write down what I learn in my programming process.
 Because it's very easy to forget what I learn and how I solve this problem.
 My previous posts really help me to save more time to find the same information in google and stack overflow.
 Now I switch from Jekyll to Hugo and hope this platform can help me to keep blogging.
-There is only one thing I need to remember in the setting.
+There is only one thing I need to remember in the setting (took me some time to finish it).

 **"DON'T forget to set the following information for deploys in Netlify"**